 Laguna College of Art & Design prepares women and men for careers as creative artists and designers in a culturally and ethnically diverse world through a curriculum that emphasizes acquiring skills based on observation, representation, and concept development, while embracing challenges of new, innovative technologies.
 The college is committed to offering its curriculum through accredited degree programs that imaginatively combine studio work with academic studies, and to sharing its resources with the broader community through continuing education and exhibition programs.

 Developing a five-year rolling strategic plan has become a significant tactic for the college.
 The dedication of staff time has given priority to the discussion and formulation of this strategy to increase and develop organizational sustainability.
 This strategic plan looks out five years from academic year 2013/14 through 2018/19 and guides the annual plans for trustees, staff and faculty.
-There are strategic goals that address academic excellence, financial strength and campus development.
+There are strategic goals that address growth, academic excellence and distinction, student experience and financial strength.
 Each goal has objectives that are measurable, but somewhat flexible as conditions and opportunities change.
 At the end of each academic year the plan is evaluated and augmented to reflect needs and progress in all areas.
 The process of ongoing planning and implementation builds ownership and fosters communication.
 For the plan to be effective it must be inclusive, supported by all and used to measure progress and direction.
 The college is confident our community will embrace this living document to channel the enormous potential that is LCAD.
 This plan will benefit students and further our mission of preparing men and women for creative careers in art and design.